 A fast-paced activity as compared to SUP fishing, you are bound to burn up to 700 calories in an hour with SUP touring.
-This type of stand-up paddle boarding is basically about traveling a large distance of land all on your board.
+This type of stand-up paddle boarding is basically about traveling a long distance of land all on your board.

 Normally, the touring entails paddling nonstop for a stretch distance without pausing but at a moderate pace.
 Some tours travel at an average speed of 3 miles per hour and those are estimated to burn up to 708 calories.

-Due to the moderate pace at which the SUP buddies travel, it is assumed that not many calories are burned but it is quite the opposite.
+Due to the moderate pace at which the SUP buddies travel, it is assumed that not as many calories are burned but it is quite the opposite.
 Since the tour is about reaching a certain destination, there’s no stopping before that.

 Therefore constant paddling and keeping the goal of reaching in mind helps not only burn more calories but also clear your mind.

 How To Calculate Calories Burned While on Your SUP